BrandonTaft/npm-react-autocomplete/README.md

 ```

 ### `wrapperStyle: Object` (Optional)
-- J.S.
-Style Object Variable for the `div` wrapping the whole component
+- Style Object for the `div` wrapping the whole component
 - CSS can also be used with the class name `autocomplete-wrapper`

 ### `inputStyle: Object` (Optional)
-- J.S.
-Style Object Variable for the `input` element
+- Style Object for the `input` element
 - CSS can also be used with the class name `autocomplete-input`

 ### `dropDownStyle: Object` (Optional)
-- J.S.
-Style Object Variable for the dropdown container `div`
+- Style Object for the dropdown container `div`
 - CSS can also be used with the class name `dropdown-container`

 ### `listItemStyle: Object` (Optional)
-- J.S.
-Style Object Variable for each `item div` in the dropdown
+- Style Object for each `item div` in the dropdown
 - CSS can also be used with the class name `dropdown-item`

 ### `highlightedItemStyle: Object` (Optional)
-- J.S.
-Style Object Variable for the `highlighted item`
+- Style Object for the `highlighted item`
 - CSS can also be used with the class name `highlighted-item`
-- Default color is `dodgerBlue`

 ```jsx
   <AutoComplete